sbabic/swupdate/doc/source/roadmap.rst

 Surely the implemented handlers cover the majority of cases.
 Anyway, new methods can be considered, and new handlers can be added to mainline to support special ways.
-For example, downloading an image to a separate microprocessor/microcontroller, downloading a bitstream to a FPGA, and so on.
+For example, downloading an image to a separate microprocessor/micro-controller, downloading a bit-stream to a FPGA, and so on.

 Handlers installable as plugin at runtime